ESSENTIALS OF DIAGNOSIS

 Acne vulgaris, severe papulopustular and nodular cystic form with scarring.
 (Used, with permission, from Richard P. Usatine, MD, in Usatine RP, Smith MA, Mayeaux EJ Jr, Chumley H, Tysinger J. The Color Atlas of Family Medicine.
 McGraw-Hill, 2009.)

 Acne may have different presentations at different ages.
 Preteens often present with comedones as their first lesions.
 Inflammatory lesions in young teenagers are often found in the middle of the face, extending outward as the patient becomes older.
-Women in their third and fourth decades (often with no prior history of acne) commonly present with papular ...
+Women in their third and fourth decades (often with no prior history of acne) commonly present with papular lesions on ...